Swaniket/notes-bucket/README.md

 ### How to run on the local machine

-You need to have the following installed in your system to run the project
+It would be best if you had the following installed in your system to run the project

 1. NodeJS
 2. MySQL